GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 ## Scope

 This document synthesizes the reconstructed record of Ryan, the subject of this file, across his interpersonal, therapeutic, family, medication, digital, and suicide timeline from 2023 through February 2025.
-The record was reconstructed by Garrett, Ryan's cousin, from prior case-file/addendum analysis and later recovered-device evidence: text messages, WhatsApp patterns, photographs, browser history, Amazon activity, and witness recollections.
+The record was reconstructed by Garrett, Ryan's cousin, from prior case-file/addendum analysis and later recovered-device evidence: text messages, the full Nienke WhatsApp export available for September 3, 2024 through February 11, 2025, photographs, browser history, Amazon activity, and witness recollections.

 This is not a clinical diagnosis, legal conclusion, or finding of a single cause of death.
 The record supports a multi-factor process: mood deterioration, social withdrawal, romantic ambiguity, self-esteem regulation through attention from women, therapeutic framing, family/developmental context, selective self-presentation, digital deletion, and eventual suicide preparation.
 None of these should be treated as sufficient by itself.